launchdarkly/find-code-references-in-pull-request/README.md

 ### Flag aliases

-This actions has full support for code reference aliases.
-If the project has an existing `.launchdarkly/coderefs.yaml` file, it will use the aliases defined there.
+This action has full support for code reference aliases.
+If the project has an existing [`.launchdarkly/coderefs.yaml`](https://github.com/launchdarkly/ld-find-code-refs/blob/main/docs/CONFIGURATION.md#yaml) file, it will use the aliases defined there.

 More information on aliases can be found at [launchdarkly/ld-find-code-refs](https://github.com/launchdarkly/ld-find-code-refs/blob/main/docs/ALIASES.md).